Head to Head Survey: Weatherford International (WFTIQ) and The Competition

-Weatherford International (OTCMKTS: WFTIQ) is one of 17 public companies in the “Oil & gas field machinery” industry, but how does it compare to its rivals?
-We will compare Weatherford International to related companies based on the strength of its risk, earnings, profitability, institutional ownership, analyst recommendations, valuation and dividends.
+Weatherford International (OTCMKTS: WFTIQ) is one of 17 publicly-traded companies in the “Oil & gas field machinery” industry, but how does it compare to its peers?
+We will compare Weatherford International to similar companies based on the strength of its analyst recommendations, dividends, valuation, risk, earnings, institutional ownership and profitability.

 Analyst Recommendations

-This is a breakdown of recent recommendations and price targets for Weatherford International and its rivals, as provided by MarketBeat.
+This is a breakdown of recent ratings and target prices for Weatherford International and its peers, as provided by MarketBeat.com.

 |Sell Ratings